PI Awards Two Alumni Venture Fund Grants

 • Empower alumni to extend the impact of their Israel experience to others.

-Congratulations to the first three recipients:
+Congratulations to the first two recipients:

 Ronak Desai (Indian American Media and Policy Leaders 2012): Writing a series of articles on the U.S.-India-Israel trilateral relationship